 Step 5: Confirm Certification

-How to Reinstate Your CNA License in Oregon
+How to Reinstate a CNA License in Oregon

 Step 1: Submit the Retake Application